suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 This section summarizes the steps taken for content encryption, which applies to both content key distribution methods.

-For use with AEAD ciphers such as AES-GCM, the COSE specification requires a consistent byte stream for the authenticated data structure to be created.
+For use with AEAD ciphers such as AES-GCM and ChaCha20/Poly1305, the COSE specification requires a consistent byte stream for the authenticated data structure to be created.
 This structure is shown in {{cddl-enc-aeskw}} and is defined in Section 5.3 of {{RFC9052}}.